Physical and unphysical regimes of self-consistent many-body perturbation theory: Introduction

-We note that although we restrict here to the scheme~(\ref{eq:dyson},\ref{eq:sig_bold}) where $G$ is the only bold element, our findings may also be relevant to other schemes containing additional bold elements, such as a bold interaction line $W$, or a bold pair propagator line $\Gamma$.
-The scheme built with $G$ and $W$ is natural for Coulomb interactions, and is widely used for solids and molecules with a truncation order $\Nr=1$ (the $GW$ approximation) and sometimes with $\Nr=2$ (see, {\it e.g.}, Refs.~\cite{Gunnarson_GW_Revue,SimonsMolecules,Leeuwen_GW2_mol,Zgid_GW2}), while for several paradigmatic lattice models, bold diagrammatic Monte Carlo (BDMC) made it possible to reach larger $\Nr$ and claim a small residual trunction error~\cite{IgorCoulombPhonon,IgorDirac,IgorHaldane,SimonsHydrogenChain}.
+We restrict here to the scheme~(\ref{eq:dyson},\ref{eq:sig_bold}) where $G$ is the only bold element (as in, {\it e.g.}, Ref.~\cite{CarlstromLineNodeSemimetal}).
+Nevertheless, our findings may also be relevant to other schemes containing additional bold elements, such as a bold interaction line $W$, or a bold pair propagator line $\Gamma$.
+The scheme built with $G$ and $W$ is natural for Coulomb interactions, and is widely used for solids and molecules with a truncation order $\Nr=1$ (the $GW$ approximation) and sometimes with $\Nr=2$ (see, {\it e.g.}, Refs.~\cite{Gunnarson_GW_Revue,SimonsMolecules,Leeuwen_GW2_mol,Zgid_GW2}), while for several paradigmatic lattice models, bold diagrammatic Monte Carlo (BDMC) made it possible to reach larger $\Nr$ and claim a small residual truncation error~\cite{IgorCoulombPhonon,IgorDirac,IgorHaldane,SimonsHydrogenChain}.
 The scheme built with $G$ and $\Gamma$ is natural for contact interactions; truncation at order $\Nr=1$ then corresponds to the self-consistent T-matrix approximation~\cite{Haussmann_Z_Phys,Haussmann_PRB,HaussmannZwergerThermo}, and precise large-$\Nr$ results were obtained by BDMC in the normal phase of the Hubbard model \cite{DengEmergentBCS,SimkovicEmergent} and of the unitary Fermi gas \cite{VanHouckeEOS,RossiEOS,RossiContact}.
 Other BDMC results were obtained for models of coupled electrons and phonons, where it is natural to introduce a bold phonon propagator \cite{MishchenkoProkofevPRL2014,IgorCoulombPhonon}, and for frustrated spins~\cite{KulaginPRL,HuangPyro,WangCaiSpins}.
 Schemes containing three- or four-point bold vertices were also employed, to construct extensions of dynamical mean-field theory~\cite{AyralFunctional,RohringerRevue}.